dhruvp/math-blog/_posts/2019-02-25-eigenvectors.md

 ### Enter Eigenvectors

 Is there a special name for the vectors above $b_1$ and $b_2$ that magically let us rewrite a matrix as a diagonal?
 Yes!
 These vectors are **the eigenvectors of $f$**.
-That's right - you derived them all by yourself.
+That's right - you derived eigenvectors all by yourself.

 <p class='image-block'>
     <img src='https://media.giphy.com/media/d3mlE7uhX8KFgEmY/giphy.gif' />